 Redbarn’s Grain-Free and Whole-Grain line of kibble is a great choice if you’re looking to try new dog food.

 Both formulas start with meat as the first five ingredients blended with functional ingredients like pumpkin, miscanthus grass, probiotics, and prebiotics for healthy digestion; omega 3 & 6 fatty acids, flaxseed, and sunflower oil for healthy skin and coat; and guaranteed levels of methionine, taurine & l-carnitine to support heart health.

-Redbarn also has a line of Air Dried dog food for pups who love meat, with over 90% chicken, fish, or beef in each recipe.
+Redbarn also has a line of Air Dried dog food for pups who love meat, with more than 85% of chicken, fish, or beef in each recipe.
 Blended with flaxseed, salmon oil, vitamins & minerals, the crunchy taste is great for enticing picky eaters.
 It’s also a complete and balanced full feed for all life stages.

 After The Transition